Television violence: Do kids really want violent entertainment?

 • a version with no violence (heavy editing).

-Weaver randomly assigned people to watch different versions of the show, and he asked them to rate their enjoyment afterwards.
+The researchers randomly assigned people to watch different versions of the show, and then, afterwards, they asked viewers to rate their enjoyment.

 The results?